exanauts/ExaPF.jl/CONTRIBUTING.md

 ### Workflow
 Our development workflow is based on a mildly simplified version of [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 Thus, we have at least two active branches

-- `master` which is the lastest stable release of ExaPF,
+- `main` which is the lastest stable release of ExaPF,
-- and `develop` which is the current development branch, and as is, could be unstable.

-At each release, the `develop` branch is merged into `master` through a `release` branch before tagging the next release.
+At each release, a `release` branch is created before tagging the next release.
 While in the `release` branch we check that

 - the unit tests passed,